Why should I create a team vision statement?

 A vision statement is a short description of an organisation or team’s aspirations and the impact it strives to create.
 In this regard, it gives employees something to focus their efforts on, lays the foundation for internal decision-making, and provides a clearer sense of direction.

-Because it has its sights set on the future, a vision statement emphasises the team’s overall purpose.
-It should detail what the team wants to achieve, what it wants to become, and what they (or the company as a whole) should look like after it has accomplished its goals.
+Because it has its sights set on the future, a vision statement emphasises the team’s overall purpose, which shouldn’t change frequently.
+It should detail what the team wants to achieve, what it wants to become, and what it (or the company as a whole) should look like after it has accomplished its goals.

 What is the difference between a vision statement and a mission statement?